schil227/remote_motor/README.md

 *  Install nginx to host the frontend.
 *  Verify that the Domain Hosting Service points to the public IP address of the router.
 *  Portforward 80 (frontend), 8000 (WebApi HTTP), and 8001 (WebApi Websocket) on the router to the server's local IP (same ports).

+## front_end
+The Frontend project (robotarm_frontend) is setup using the same deploy.sh script mentioned in the WebApi section.
+Specifically, the `sudo ng build --prod` line builds the frontend project (using the prod environment.ts script, thus configuring the target IP addresses), and further along the output of that build is copied to the /var/www/html directory.

+### Development Caveats
+While there isn't much special configuration for this project, developing locally can be a bit of a hassle in terms of connecting to other resources.
+*  The site cannot be accessed by typing robotarm.io in the browser when on the same network, as this will resolve to the router.
+*  Connecting to the WebApi requires updating the environment.ts config to point to the local instance (e.g. 192.168.1.248)
+*  When developing locally using localhost:4200, secure cookies are not stored in the browser, so there is never an associated user-id that sticks to the session.
+This can throw some things off (e.g. live usercount, command data can get thrown out, etc.)
+*  The video stream  is unavailable for localhost because the data is located in the /var/www/html... directory.
+The location is not accessable to the angular build location (under ./front_end/robotarm-frontend/...)

+As for actually starting the localhost dev instance, navigate to /front_end/robotarm-frontend/ and run `sudo ng serve`

 ## server
 ### Connection